Annapurna Basecamp trek details

 Please drop your message below!

-- Some people may find walking on staircases strenuous.
+- Some people may find walking on the steep steps strenuous

-- Trekkers traffic is relatively high during peak seasons.
+- Trekking traffic is relatively high during peak season

 Annapurna Basecamp Trek Itinerary